 University Operational Status Scenarios

 The framework and related factors that are being used to inform the status of university operations were derived from: state, local, and federal guidelines; a wide variety of resource materials and websites; and benchmarking with other institutions of higher education around the country.
 We have and will continue to use the best sources available to strengthen our standards for making decisions about university operations.
-Given the fluctuating nature of the COVID-19 situation, decisions to adjust the scope of operations and the degree to which the campuses are open are based on the following conceptual scenarios:
+We are constantly monitoring the COVID-19 situation and given its fluctuating nature, decisions to adjust the scope of operations and the degree to which the campuses are open are based on the following conceptual scenarios:

 Vaccines and/or highly effective treatments are likely approved and widely available, and/or there is low circulation of the coronavirus.
 The university is operating within a high-density environment.
 Prevention practices are gradually lifted.
 It is likely that social interactions will remain changed and that reengineered processes and new technologies may persist for a duration of time so long as they are functional.
 For all intents and purposes, this is the highest level of opening – campuses are reopened without restriction.

 The underlying threat of outbreak remains, but analysis of our factors suggest that certain policies may be relaxed.
 Some degree of density reductions is in place.
-Instructional options include face-to-face, remote, and hybrid.
+Instructional options include online, hybrid, "flexible," and traditional face-to-face instruction.
 Some higher-risk students, faculty, and staff may require additional workplace and academic modifications.

 Analysis of our factors suggest that additional controls be implemented to mitigate the spread of the coronavirus.
 Significant prevention policies are in place, which may include limitations on meeting sizes, enforced PPE use, screening, contact tracing, selective quarantining/self-isolation, and continued elevated precautions for higher-risk individuals.
 Campuses are operating in a lower-density environment.